 The ILWU began with a set of cardinal principles upon which it continues to operate.
-These were memorialized by the unions Tenth Biennial Convention held in San Francisco in 1953.
-They are reproduced here for the benefit of all generations of ILWU members, who have been and continue to be instrumental to the union's success.
+These were memorialized by the union's Convention held in San Francisco in 1953.

-I. A Union is built on its members.
+- I. A Union is built on its members.
 The strength, understanding and unity of the membership can determine the union's course and its advancements.
 The members who work, who make up the union and pay its dues can best determine their own destiny.
 If the facts are honestly presented to the members in the ranks, they will best judge what should be done and how it should be done.
 In brief, it is the membership of the union which is the best judge of its own welfare; not the officers, not the employers, not the politicians and the fair weather friends of labor.

-Above all, this approach is based on the conviction that given the truth and an opportunity to determine their own course of action, the rank and file in 99 cases out of 100 will take the right path in their own interests and in the interests of all the people.

-II.
-Labor unity is at all times the kev for a successful economic advancement.
+Above all, this approach is based on the conviction that given the truth and an opportunity to determine their own course of action, the rank and file in 99 cases out of 100 will take the right path in their own interests and in the interests of all the people. - II.
+Labor unity is at all times the key for a successful economic advancement.
 Anything that detracts from labor unity hurts all labor.
 Any group of workers which decides to put itself above other workers through craft unionism or through cozy deals at the expense of others will in the long run gain but little and inevitably will lose both its substance and its friends.

-No matter how difficult the going, a union must fight in every possible way to advance the principle of labor unity.
+No matter how difficult the going, a union must fight in every possible way to advance the principle of labor unity. - III.

-III.
 Workers are indivisible.
-There can be no discrimination because of race, color, creed, national origin, religious or political belief.
+There can be no discrimination because of race, color, creed, national origin, religious or political belief, sex, gender preference, or sexual orientation.
 Any division among the workers can help no one but the employers.
 Discrimination of worker against worker is suicide.
 Discrimination is a weapon of the boss.
 Its entire history is proof that it has served no other purpose than to pit worker against worker to their own destruction.